Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 ### Audio
  All functions below were tested on every page with dektop,tablet and mobile devices.
  * Media Does not start unless interacted with
- * Media controls visable
+ * Media controls visable,static and are responsive in lower viewports, tablet and mobile
-   * Play,Pause,Volume, scrubbing toggle,download option
+   * `Play`,`Pause`,`volume`, `scrubbing toggle`,`download` option
 * Correct Media is linked with the correct player
-* Media starts when play button is intiated
+* Media starts when `play` button is intiated
-* Media pauses when pause button is intiated
+* Media pauses when `pause` button is intiated
-* media mutes when mute button is intiated
+* media mutes when `mute` button is intiated
-* Volume controls when intated lower or increase volume (only on desktop)
+* `Volume toggle` when intated lower or increase volume (only on desktop)
 * Media can be scrubbed forwards and backwards with toggle
+* Media downloads when download button is initiated.
 * Media player compatiable with Safari,Chrome,Mozzila,Internet Explorer (tested on latest versions)
 * Uncompatable browser text does not show unless uncompatble.
 (Uncompatablelity I couldnt test as all testing was done on the latest verions of specific web browsers so audio worked. here is a link with browsers that support the `audio` and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).

 ### video
  All functions below were tested on every page with dektop,tablet and mobile devices.
+* Media doesn not play unless intiated
+* Media is visable,static and are responsive in lower viewports, tablet and mobile
+* Media controls are viusable
+ * `Play`,`pause`,`scrubbing toggle`,`mute`,`volume bar` to increase audio higher,lower(desktop only) Fullscreen option, download option.
+* media starts when `play` button is intiated
+* Media pauses when `pause` button is intiated
+* Sound stops when `mute` buton is initiated
+  * Sound starts when `mute` button is off
+* Volume toggle increaes and decreases volume (desktop only)
+* Media can be moved forwards or backwards with scrubbing toggle
+* Fullscreen option opens when initated
+* Media downloads when `download` button is initated
+* Media player compatiable with Safari,Chrome,Mozzila,Internet Explorer (tested on latest versions) *Uncompatable browser text does not show unless uncompatble.
+(Uncompatablelity I couldnt test as all testing was done on the latest verions of specific web browsers so audio worked. here is a link with browsers that support the `audio` and the version that is supported [link](https://www.w3schools.com/tags/tag_audio.asp).

+## Further Testing

+### Forms

+All functions below were tested on every page with dektop,tablet and mobile devices.

+* Ensure the form text is readable and centered in container
+* Ensure all place holder text is in thge correct sections
+* Ensure that the `Send` button is visable, centered and the hover styling is active
+* Ensure when `Send` button is intiated with out any input in the text fields that an error message appears '!
+Please fill in this field'.
+* Ensure all fields need appropriate data added before submiting
+  * Valid Email address with @ in email field
+  * Number required in number field
+  * Text in Name field
-*
+  * Text in Queiry field